 The ironically unimpressively monikered City Palace Museum is a little run down and shabby, but still worth visiting for the unbelievably beautiful collection of glass and mirrorwork and the lavish mosaics and ornamental tiles alone, but the palace is more than a simple art gallery full of tiles and mosaics, it is a homage to the grandeur and splendour of the golden era of Rajasthan and contains limited collections from the era, but what they do have is stunning and exquisite.

 8. Museum of Eroticism, Paris, France.

 With the world renowned and unassailable Louvre just a short Metro ride away, many of the smaller museums in Paris get overlooked, and this is no exception.
-This is perhaps one of the weirdest museums you will ever visit, stuffed with a few floors of phallic reproductions of both funny and frightening proportions, pornographic films from the turn of the last century.
-Some of the artefacts are quite interesting, some are just strange, others will downright freak you out, but the museum has numerous floors full various artefacts and works of art that document our ancestors perversions as much as our own and show that people have not really changed all that much.
+This is perhaps one of the weirdest museums you will ever visit, stuffed with a few floors of phallic reproductions of both funny and frightening proportions and pornographic films from the turn of the last century.
+Some of the artifacts are quite interesting, some are just strange, others will downright freak you out, but the museum has numerous floors full various artifacts and works of art that document our ancestors perversions as much as our own and show that people have not really changed all that much.
 Unfortunately – or fortunately depending on how you look at it – the pretentious ambience of cultural snobbery that the French have tried to imprint on the large phallic objects and nude art is ruined somewhat by hordes of teenage girls giggling and pensioners having strange contortions somewhere in between nervous tittering and a full blown myocardial infarction.

 7. Museo de la Cultura Maya, Chetumal, Mexico.